About Us

 • Planning and teaching a challenging course of study in a developmentally-appropriate manner, with an emphasis on differentiating instruction and using assessments effectively.

-• Following, developing, and enhancing existing English and Social Studies curricula, which includes engaging students in multiple modes of class activities such as in-depth investigation of a particular topic.
+• Following, developing, and enhancing existing language arts and social studies curricula, which includes engaging students in multiple modes of class activities such as in-depth investigation of a particular topic.

 • Creating an inclusive classroom environment through regular class meetings, supportive exchanges with students, and clear expectations for community behavior.